As an Amazon Associate, we earn from qualifying purchases. This post includes affiliate links.

 It is estimated that 6,000 women in the United States women reach menopause every single day.
 That amounts to 2 million women every year.

 Most women reach menopause between the ages of 45 and 55.
-And as statistics would have it, 46 million women will be older by 55 years by 2020.
+And as statistics would have it, 46 million women will be over 55 by 2020.
 That’s a lot of us!

 So what happens during “the change”?